 Anna started out as an MIT rocket scientist and is now an entrepreneur, author, speaker, and consultant.
-You can read her blog here, check out the flying car company she co-founded, Terrafugia, and follow her on Facebook, LinkedInand Twitter.
+You can read her blog here, check out the flying car company she co-founded, Terrafugia, learn about her community UAM work, and follow her on Facebook, LinkedInand Twitter.

 Being out in front is amazing, but it’s also exhausting.
 A lot has been written on avoiding burn-out, on work-life balance, and on self-care.
 I find a lot of that useful – particularly advice about being out in nature and getting exercise and sleep, but in my experience it isn’t enough.
 So how do you keep momentum when it’s you that you are following?

 It’s easy to let your bylaws be a bunch of legal boilerplate that doesn’t seem particularly relevant to the daily functioning of your organization.
 But they can also form the underpinnings of either dysfunction or of the authority and process that can mature and streamline things for years to come.

 I didn’t march because I’m in the middle of potty training my toddler, and I think that about sums it up. ...in the broader context of my life, I made the decision I thought best at the time: I stayed home and chanted “We pee in the potty”, no signs necessary.
 Since potty training is at once all-consuming and incredibly boring, I’ve had a lot of time to think.
 So here are five of the reasons I think we as a society still have so much work to do.